COMBAT

 RESOLUTION

-The resolution phase of the Combat Round takes into account delayed effects from actions and weapons, such as Repositioning or hand-grenades.
+The Resolution phase of the Combat Round allows for delayed effects from actions and weapons, such as grenades or Repositioning.

-Once each character has taken both of their actions and any delayed effects are resolved, the round is over, and the next round begins with an Initiative check.
+Once each character has taken both of their actions and after any delayed effects are resolved, the round concludes, and the next one begins with a fresh Initiative check.

 GETTING THE DROP

-Before combat starts, one character (including NPCs) can Get the Drop, preempting the Initiative check and taking a single combat action before anyone else rolls for initiative.
+Before combat starts, one character (including NPCs) can preemptively Get the Drop and take a single combat action before anyone else rolls for initiative.

-Only one character can Get The Drop, and if multiple characters attempt it, the one with the highest Dexterity and Acumen Amods wins.
+Only one character can Get The Drop.
+If multiple characters attempt it, the one with the highest combined Dexterity and Acumen AMods wins.

-If there is a tie and no clear winner, no one Gets The Drop and combat moves directly to the Initiative phase.
+If there is no clear winner, no one Gets The Drop and combat moves directly to the Initiative phase.

 RANGE

-Rather than have absolute distances that require measurement, each character’s position to another is relative.
+Rather than having fixed distances that require measurement, each character’s position to another is relative.

-The Range bands are Engaged, Close, Medium, Long and Distant and each band has a value that ranges from 1-5, as laid out on Table 11 Range Bands and described below.
+Each band has a value that ranges from 1 to 5, as laid out on Table 11: Range Bands.

 TABLE 2: ATTRIBUTE MODIFIERS